 Board of Directors

 Robert N. Goodman is Chairman and CEO of The Resmark Companies.
 The founder of Resmark, Mr. Goodman has over 40 years of experience in real estate finance and asset management.
-Since establishing Resmark in 1995, he has guided over 200 investments with approximately 30,000 single-family and multifamily residential units, and has committed approximately $3 billion of capital.
-In addition to his role as Chairman and CEO, Mr. Goodman is President of Resmark Impact Ventures.
+Since establishing Resmark in 1995, he has guided over 220 investments with more than 33,000 single-family and multifamily residential units, and has committed approximately $3.3 billion of capital.

 Mr. Grahl has been with Resmark since 1999, and possesses 30 years of experience investing and managing institutional capital for residential and multifamily development.
 While at Resmark, he has originated, managed, and directed over $2.4 billion in debt and equity residential financing nationwide.
 Under his direction, the Company continues to consistently deliver good risk adjusted returns for its institutional investors.